niiksolo/Manual-QA-Portfolio/ui_testing/checklists/order_trip.md

-# Чек-лист: Order a Trip (KS-Trans)
+# Checklist: Order a Trip (KS-Trans)

-## Переход из разделов маршрутов
+## Navigation from Routes Sections
-☐ На главной странице при клике на кнопку «Детальніше» выбранного маршрута открывается соответствующая страница маршрута.
+☐ On the homepage, clicking the "Details" button of a selected route opens the corresponding route page.
-☐ URL соответствует названию направления.
+☐ URL matches the route name.
-☐ Название маршрута видно на открывшейся странице.
+☐ Route name is visible on the opened page.

-## Страница маршрута
+## Route Page
-☐ Отображается заголовок маршрута с указанием страны (Польща, Болгарія и т.д.) и направлений.
+☐ Route title displays the country (Poland, Bulgaria, etc.) and directions.
-☐ Есть описание маршрута с перечислением городов отправления и прибытия.
+☐ Route description lists departure and arrival cities.
-☐ Присутствуют преимущества (Wi-Fi, кондиціонер, телевізор, обігрів салону и т.д.).
+☐ Features are shown (Wi-Fi, Air Conditioning, TV, Cabin Heating, etc.).
-☐ Картинки/иконки плюсов загружаются корректно (не искажены).
+☐ Images/icons of features load correctly (not distorted).
-☐ Текст описания читаем и корректен (нет ошибок).
+☐ Description text is readable and correct (no errors).

-## Кнопка оформления или дальнейшего перехода
+## Booking or Next-Step Button
-☐ Присутствует кнопка «Забронювати».
+☐ "Book" button is present.
-☐ Кнопка кликабельна и открывает форму.
+☐ Button is clickable and opens the booking form.
-☐ При клике появляется форма бронирования.
+☐ Clicking the button displays the booking form.

-## Форма оформления
+## Booking Form
-☐ Поля формы («Контактне лице», «Телефон», «Email») отображаются корректно.
+☐ Form fields ("Contact Person", "Phone", "Email") are displayed correctly.
-☐ Все обязательные поля отмечены и понятны пользователю.
+☐ All required fields are clearly marked for the user.
-☐ В поля можно ввести данные без ошибок (текст, цифры, e-mail).
+☐ Fields accept input without errors (text, numbers, email).
-☐ При отправке пустой формы отображается сообщение об ошибке.
+☐ Submitting an empty form shows an error message.
-☐ Если заполнить телефон, но оставить имя пустым → появляется сообщение об ошибке и наоборот.
+☐ Filling in the phone but leaving the name empty → shows an error, and vice versa.
-☐ В поле «Телефон» нельзя ввести буквы или некорректный формат (например, 123 или abcd).
+☐ Phone field does not accept letters or incorrect format (e.g., `123` or `abcd`).
-☐ В поле «Email» проверяется корректность формата (обязательно @ и домен).
+☐ Email field validates correct format (must contain @ and a domain).
-☐ Кнопка «Відправити» активна только при корректно заполненных полях.
+☐ "Submit" button is active only when fields are correctly filled.
-☐ После отправки пользователь попадает на страницу «Дякую за замовлення».
+☐ After submission, the user is redirected to the "Thank you for your order" page.

-## Общая логика
+## Overall Logic
-☐ Переходы логичны — переход с главной → маршрут → оформление.
+☐ Navigation is logical — homepage → route → booking.
-☐ Нет битых ссылок или 404 на пути оформления поездки.
+☐ No broken links or 404 errors during the booking process.
-☐ Пользователь всегда понимает, на каком этапе находится (название маршрута, кнопки ясны, текст понятен).
+☐ User always understands the current stage (route name, clear buttons, readable text).